briandgomez/Study/Security+/Security Program Management and Oversight.md

 # Security Policies
 - Security policies answer the "what" and "why" questions.
 The technical security controls answer "how"

-- <us>Information Security Policies</u>: big list of all security guidelines
+- <u>Information Security Policies</u>: big list of all security guidelines
     - Need to follow compliance requirements
     - Answers the question "What happens when..."
     - They need to be enforced

-- <us>Acceptable Use Policies (AUP)</u>: set of rules that explain what employees are allowed and not allowed to do when using the company's computers, internet, and other tech resources
+- <u>Acceptable Use Policies (AUP)</u>: set of rules that explain what employees are allowed and not allowed to do when using the company's computers, internet, and other tech resources
     - Includes topics like internet use, computers, mobile devices, etc.
     - Used by an organization for legal issues to protect themselves (if needed)

-- <us>Business continuity</u>: an alternative plan should the main process not working properly
+- <u>Business continuity</u>: an alternative plan should the main process not working properly
     - Needs to be created and tested before an issue occurs

 - Incident Response Roles